 - sudden weight loss

-- symptoms that occur only at night that cause you to wake up frequently
+- symptoms that occur only at night and cause you to wake up frequently

-If you have a family history of serious gastrointestinal disorders, and you experience the above-mentioned symptoms, contact your doctor.
+If you have a family history of serious gastrointestinal disorders and experience any of the above-mentioned symptoms, contact your doctor right away.
 Examples of these disorders include inflammatory bowel disease, celiac disease, or cancer.

-If you experience changes in your symptoms, your doctor will likely conduct tests to find out what may have caused these changes.
+If you experience changes in your symptoms, your doctor will likely order tests to find out what may have caused these changes.
 First, your doctor will ask you questions about your symptoms.
-They may ask questions like:
+They may ask questions, such as: